aaronksaunders/clerk-convex-expo-issue-main/README.md

 > **Note:** These are common stumbling blocks and tips for smooth development.

-- **No user sync needed:** Convex does not require a user table to be synced with Clerk.
+- **No User Sync Needed:** Convex does not require a user table to be synced with Clerk.
 All user identity is checked live via JWT on every request.
 - **Token Sync:** Convex and Clerk auth state are not always in sync instantly.
 Use `useConvexAuth()` to check if Convex is ready before running authenticated queries.
 - **ConvexProviderWithClerk:** This provider automatically passes the Clerk JWT to Convex.
 You do not need to manually fetch or set the token.
-- **auth.config.ts domain:** The `domain` must match your Clerk instance's issuer (not your Convex URL!).
+- **Auth Config Domain:** The `domain` in `auth.config.ts` must match your Clerk instance's issuer (not your Convex URL!).
 If you see `No auth provider found matching the given token`, check this value.
 - **Session Persistence:** The app uses `expo-secure-store` for Clerk session tokens.
 If you have session issues, try clearing SecureStore or reinstalling the app.
+- **Navigation Flash:** The app includes a small delay to prevent flash of incorrect content during startup.
+This is handled in the `InitialLayout` component.
+- **TypeScript:** All components are fully typed with JSDoc documentation.
+Avoid using `any` types where possible.
-- **Never edit node_modules:** Ignore warnings or errors from `node_modules/convex/tsconfig.json`—these do not affect your app.
+- **Never Edit node_modules:** Ignore warnings or errors from `node_modules/convex/tsconfig.json`—these do not affect your app.
-- **Development keys:** Clerk will warn if you use development keys in production.
+- **Development Keys:** Clerk will warn if you use development keys in production.
 Always use production keys for deployed apps.

 ---